kastrind/AutoFbPost/README.md

 # AutoFbPost

-A Processwire module that posts on behalf of a Facebook page whenever a PW page is saved.
+This Processwire module can publish content of a Processwire page on a Facebook page, triggered by saving the Processwire page.

-To work, this module requires a Facebook app ID, secret and a Page ID.
+To set it up, configure the module with a Facebook app ID, secret and a Page ID.
+Following is additional configuration on Facebook for developers:

 **Minimum Required Facebook App configuration:**
 - on Settings -> Basics,